kylejones200/PoleRisk/docs/source/api.rst

 API Reference
 ============

-This page provides detailed documentation for the Soil Moisture Analyzer API.
+This page provides detailed documentation for the PoleRisk API.

 Core Modules
 -----------